 The secret to a fantastic cupcake often lies in the details.
 Paying attention to these foundational elements will elevate your baking from good to truly exceptional.

 - Cake Flour vs. All-Purpose Flour: While all-purpose flour works, using cake flour will give you a superior result.
 Cake flour has a lower protein content, which inhibits the development of gluten.
-This leads to a softer, more delicate, and less dense cupcake—the ideal texture for your strawberry shortcake creations.
+This leads to a softer, more delicate, & less dense cupcake—the ideal texture for your strawberry shortcake creations.

 2. The Filling: Strawberry Shortcake Cupcake Magic